RAID Logs: The PM Tool Nobody Uses Right (And How to Fix It)

 A RAID log that's built to stay alive

-The RAID Log template comes in two versions: an Excel workbook for structured tracking with built-in aging and status fields, and an interactive HTML dashboard with filtering, sorting, and visual status indicators.
-Both are designed around the review cadence that keeps RAID logs from becoming graveyards.
+The RAID Log template comes in two versions: an Excel workbook with built-in aging and status fields, and an interactive HTML dashboard with filtering, sorting, and visual status indicators.
+Both are built around the review cadence that keeps RAID logs from becoming graveyards.

 How to keep your RAID log alive

 The tool matters less than the discipline around it.
-Here's the operating rhythm I've used since that aerospace dependency nearly cost me a release:
+The operating rhythm I've used since that aerospace dependency nearly cost me a release:

 The daily scan (5 minutes)

-At the end of every day, I spend five minutes scanning three things: did any new risk surface today?
+At the end of every day, five minutes scanning three things: did any new risk surface today?
 Did any dependency status change?
 Are there action items from today's meetings that need to be captured?
-This isn't a formal review.
-It's muscle memory.
+Not a formal review.
+Muscle memory.
 The same way you check your email before you leave, you scan your RAID log.

 The weekly review (15 minutes)

 Once a week, do a proper pass through every open item.
-Ask three questions for each one:
+Three questions for each:

 1. Has the status changed?
 Update it.